You'll love how easy it is to make this gluten free pancakes recipe. Make extra mix so you can cook pancakes anytime you feel like it!

 Tips for cooking pancakes

-My friend Sheela uses an electric griddle to cook pancakes when we go RV camping.
-She sets it at 350 degrees F.
+My friend Sheela uses an electric griddle to cook pancakes when we go RV camping, and she sets it at 350 degrees F.

 Some people swear by their electric griddles and say you don't need to oil them if they're non-stick.
 But Sheela always uses spray or butter when she makes pancakes.